 Three top destinations are bundled into one neat package here.
 You can choose to visit the interior of Windsor Castle and will benefit from a live guide.

 This guided full-day tour includes Windsor and Bath in addition to Stonehenge.
 Admission ot the Roman Baths is optional.

 By Erin of Traveling Thru History

-The city of Windsor was officially established by William the Conqueror in the 11th century and is home to just under 1,000 residents along with numerous fascinating historic sites.
-Situated just 25 minutes from the capital, this historic town is one of the best day trips from London by train.
+The city of Windsor was established by William the Conqueror in the 11th century and is home to just under 1,000 residents.
+Situated just 25 minutes from the capital, this historic town is one of the easiest day trips from London by train.

 If you’re uncertain of what to see or where to go, there are various day tours of both the city and river to give an overall view of the beautiful sites to be found in Windsor.

 Best Day Trips from London by Train: Seaside Destinations